davestephens/ansible-nas/README.md

 Contributions are welcome, please feel free to raise a PR!

-- Please restrict pull requests to one piece of functionality or bugfix at a time.
+- Restrict pull requests to one piece of functionality or bugfix at a time.
+- Test your new functionality or bugfix using the included `tests/test-vagrant.sh` script to spin up a test VM.
-- Please run `ansible-lint` against the playbook before committing.
+- Run `ansible-lint` against the playbook before committing.
 (There is a VSCode task set up to run the right command for you)
 - Please know that your efforts are appreciated, thanks! :+1:

 Development of Ansible-NAS is carried out in [Visual Studio Code](https://code.visualstudio.com/) - you'll get some nice